LT-IntroToAI-SY2526/assignment-0-FrankMcCrudden/writeup.md

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**

 Committing is adding chnages to a project and only you and your fellow teammates can see and comment on.
-Meanwhile when one pushes something =, it means that it will now be able to be seen by everyone that can see it.
+Meanwhile when one pushes something, it means that it will now be able to be seen by everyone that can see it.

 **3. What is a repository and what does it contain?**